hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 List of node IDs with which this node will not peer.
 The node ID is the public key of the node.
 You can specify the banned node IDs with or without the `0x` prefix.

 !!!info
-    This option is only available from v0.8.2 or when [building from source](../Installation/Build-From-Source.md).
+    This option is only available from v0.8.2.

 ### bootnodes